Case Studies · PAGE Building Group

 Undifferentiated Digital Presence

-A basic website with general information couldn't communicate the specialization, sector focus, and institutional depth that PAGE Building Group had developed over years of complex project delivery.
+A basic website with general information couldn't communicate the specialized sector focus and institutional depth that PAGE Building Group had developed over years of complex project delivery.

 No LinkedIn.
 No Facebook.
 No documented proof of institutional relationships, project outcomes, or sector expertise.
 The work existed.
 The evidence didn't.